exanauts/ExaPF.jl/docs/src/man/linearsolver.md

 [`IterativeSolvers.jl`](https://github.com/JuliaMath/IterativeSolvers.jl) did not provide an implementation that supported [`CUDA.jl`](https://github.com/JuliaGPU/CUDA.jl).

-Using only an iterative solver lead to divergence and bad performance due to ill-conditioning of the Jacobian.
+Using only an iterative solver leads to divergence and bad performance due to ill-conditioning of the Jacobian.
 This is a known phenomenon in power systems.
 That's why this package comes with a block Jacobi preconditioner that is tailored towards GPUs and is proven to work well with power flow